 Rhythm is the main issue faced when playing and singing simultaneously.
-You need to learn to play the guitar quickly.
-If you are not in rhythm you will fall out of time and your song will fall apart, it’s that simple.
+It would help if you learned to play the guitar quickly.
+If you are not in the rhythm, you will fall out of time, and your song will fall apart.

 Breaking Down Syllables

-Once you have got the rhythm of the guitar and the rhythm of the song, you will need to combine them so that they synchronize.
+Once you have got the rhythm of the guitar and the song's rhythm, you will need to combine them so that they synchronize.
 This is the first step covered in guitar lessons.
-Break down the lyrics by syllables and work out which note or stroke they correspond to.
+First, break down the lyrics by syllables and easily determine which note or stroke they correspond to.

-This method is academic, but it works very well to help you understand each step of the piece, and to memorize the different phases of the song and the score.
+This method is academic, but it works very well to help you understand each step of the piece and memorize the song's different phases and score.

-Another method would be to pick out the important syllables, those that coincide with the main chords on the guitar.
+Another method would be to pick out the essential syllables which coincide with the guitar's primary chords.